This year's MCPHS scholarship awards were handed out at a dinner at Fitzgeralds of Middleton.

 Tom Schmitt Middleton High School baseball coach spoke to Middleton Sertoma at Fitzgeralds.
 He is representing the Cardinals Strike Out Cancer game.
 The Sun Prairie baseball team has again partnered with the Middleton baseball team in a baseball game to raise funds and awareness for American Family Children's Hospital in the fight against cancer.

-Middleton Sertoma club has joined the fight against cancer by providing a donation to the Cardinals Strike Out Cancer goal of raising $10,000. this year.
+Cardinals Strike Out Cancer goal of raising $10,000. this year.
 (Mark Schmidt, Sertoma Club president [on left] presenting a check to Tom Schmitt [on right].)

 ____________________________________